dotswg/dots-architecture/draft-ietf-dots-architecture.md

 Once the DOTS client begins receiving DOTS server signals, the DOTS session is active.
-At any time during the DOTS session, the DOTS client may use the data channel to adjust initial configuration, manage black- and white-listed prefixes or addresses, leverage vendor-specific extensions, and so on.
-Note that unlike the signal channel, there is no requirement that the data channel remain operational in attack conditions (See Data Channel Requirements, [I-D.ietf-dots-requirements]).
+At any time during the DOTS session, the DOTS client may use the data channel to manage aliases, manage black- and white-listed prefixes or addresses, leverage vendor-specific extensions, and so on.
+Note that unlike the signal channel, there is no requirement that the data channel remains operational in attack conditions (See Data Channel Requirements, [I-D.ietf-dots-requirements]).